 The interfaces between the boards are chosen to allow multiple options for the boards.
 This means that early designs could have something like a PLUTO for the FPGA Processor Board.
-Later designs could have a different SDR or custom hardware.
-The system architecture accommodates modularity.
+Later designs could have a different SDR or custom

 Hardware States